parsi-srikanth/SQLAutomation/ReadMe.md

    python main.py
    ```

-10. Store the jinja templates/ sql queries in sql_files folder
+10. Store the jinja templates/ sql queries in sql_files folder.

 By following these steps, you can automate SQL query execution and save data to excel or csv files with SQLAutomation.